KianMun/bioprograms/README.md

 Return: The total number of rabbit pairs that will be present after n months, if we begin with 1 pair and in each generation, every pair of reproduction-age rabbits produces a litter of k rabbit pairs (instead of only 1 pair).

+# FindGCbyPos
+Calculating GC content by position.
+GC content should approx. 50%

 # Generating_Kmers
 Generating Kmers